 This touch-screen Coca-Cola machine was one of my favorite things about this lounge.

-Their espresso machine served a variety of caffeinated or decaf beverages from lattes to cappuccinos.
+Their espresso machine served a variety of caffeinated or decaf beverages, from lattes to cappuccinos.

 Seating